eam-hub/dynamic-website-on-aws/README.md

 ### Security Groups

-Security groups were configured following the principle of least privilege:
+Security groups were configured for the following...

 #### Application Load Balancer